 The Bachelor of Science in Nursing (BSN) completion program, the Associate of Science in Nursing (ASN), the Practical Nursing (PN), and Nursing Assistant (NA) programs are approved by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC)

-The BSN completion program is accredited by the Commission on Collegiate Nursing Education (CCNE) until June 30, 2019.
+The Baccalaureate degree in nursing at Santa Fe College is accredited by the Commission on Collegiate Nursing Education (CCNE) until June 30, 2019.

 One Dupont Circle, NW Suite 530